Personalised fabric tote bags: structural performance and professional use criteria

 Which type of fabric tote bag is best for a trade fair or event?

-For large-scale giveaway campaigns, a non-woven bag with screen printing is often the most cost-effective solution, combining low weight with a good printable area.
-For events where the bag is intended to remain in use beyond the day itself, or where a more premium finish is required, cotton canvas with screen printing or embroidery is the more appropriate choice.
+For large-scale giveaway campaigns, a non-woven bag with screen printing is the most cost-effective solution, offering the best balance between unit cost, low weight and printable area.
+For events where a premium positioning is required or where the bag is intended to remain in use beyond the event itself, cotton canvas with screen printing or embroidery is the more appropriate choice.

 Are personalised fabric tote bags compatible with public procurement criteria?